Destruction of chemical weapons in the United States: Pueblo Chemical Depot

-The Pueblo Chemical Depot is located in Colorado and has stored over 2500 tons of chemical weapons.
-This number accounts for approximately 7 percent of the United States' stockpile.
-Destruction of the stockpile began in 2016.
+The Pueblo Chemical Depot is located in Colorado and once stored over 2500 tons of chemical weapons.
+Currently all of the chemical weapons have been destroyed.

-Sites outside the United States

-The San Jose Project contains thousands of unexploded chemical weapons scattered around an island.

 Safety

 Safety has been the primary concern in all matters pertaining to the destruction of chemical agents.
 Two years before the U.S. Army began wide scale destruction of chemical agents, they released a "Programmatic Environmental Impact Statement" which considered four possible actions to take pertaining to the chemical weapon stockpiles in the United States.
 These included: continued storage, destruction at the storage site, development of two main destruction sites then transporting the agents to the sites, or developing a single destruction site to which all chemical weapons would be transported.
 The Army decided that the safest alternative would be to build eight individual destruction sites at the eight stockpile locations to effectively eliminate the need for transporting any chemical weapons through civilian populations.
 One month from the date the statement was released that on-site disposal was the safest method this decision was enacted.

 Many safety precautions are set in place at each disposal site to ensure that any agents released into the environment are well within the safe ranges shown in the table below.

 Note: The U.S. Army standards shown in the first three columns set the minimum level of performance required for gas release by an alternative process and are applicable to all four process streams.

 LCt and LD represent dosage and dose, respectively, that result in 50 percent lethality.